AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### Prerequisites

-Docker must be installed on the system where Terraform is run.
-Docker is required to create the Docker image that contains the Python code.
-This image is then uploaded to a private repository in Amazon Elastic Container Registry (ECR).
-Docker will only be required during the development/testing phase since we plan to publish a Docker image once the solution is GA.

 The following resources should be created before running Terraform.
 The module will not create these resources.

 - The S3 bucket used for Controller backups